 Using the optimized model, we can obtain the guesses for the ion temperature gradient and the resultant ion heat diffusivity χ_i by performing the nonlinear gyrokinetic simulations at the guessed ion temperature gradients from each transport model, as shown in Fig. 5.
 Although the temperature gradients guessed by the initial and the optimized transport models are not so different from each other, the results of the diffusivity at the temperature gradients guessed by the optimized model can reproduce the diffusivity at the temperature gradients guessed by the reference simulation better than the initial reduced model.
 Because of the profile stiffness of the turbulent transport, the slight differences in the temperature gradients lead to clear differences in the heat diffusivity.
 At least in this application, we can obtain transport levels which quantitatively agree with many nonlinear gyrokinetic simulation results, by using the developed scheme performing one run of the first-principle simulation for each radial position.
-On the other hand, in the case of the gyrokinetic simulations with kinetic electrons, the guess about the temperature gradient changes, as discussed in our previous work22.
-Nevertheless, the developed scheme can be useful in that case, because the scheme is designed to reproduce the reference nonlinear gyrokinetic simulation results n each case of the employed simulations and the corresponding reduced models.
-Since the developed scheme enables us to thoroughly reduce the numbers of first-principle simulations to obtain the turbulent transport fluxes, the scheme can be applied to the integrated transport code for quick and precise predictions of the plasma profiles under operation scenarios with saved computational resources, as discussed in the next section.
+On the other hand, in the case of the gyrokinetic simulations with kinetic electrons, the guess about the temperature gradient changes, as discussed in our previous work.22 Nevertheless, the developed scheme can be useful in that case, because the scheme is designed to reproduce the reference nonlinear gyrokinetic simulation results in each case of the employed simulations and the corresponding reduced models.
+Since the developed scheme enables us to thoroughly reduce the numbers of first-principle simulations to obtain the turbulent